State University of New York Upstate Medical University: Academics

 Upstate is an upper-division transfer and doctoral university classified among "Special Focus Four-Year: Medical Schools and Centers", 1 of only 54 in the nation specializing solely in health care careers.
 This means students applying to the bachelors programs take the prerequisite courses (minimum 60 semester hours) at another college and then complete their junior and senior years of the bachelor's degree at Upstate for their program of study.
-Students in the graduate and post-graduate programs enter having completed a bachelors and/or a master's degree prior to enrollment.
+Students in the graduate and post-graduate programs enter having completed a bachelor's and/or a master's degree before enrollment.

 Total enrollment is 1,592 students (including 699 medical students) in addition to 619 residents and clinical fellows.
 Upstate employs 623 full-time faculty members and 1,809 part-time and voluntary faculty.

 Norton College of Medicine

-The Norton College of Medicine is the 2nd and 15th oldest medical school in New York state and the United States respectively.
-The COM offers professional and graduate degrees including the Master of Public Health (MPH) and Doctor of Medicine (MD).
+The Norton College of Medicine is the 2nd and 15th oldest medical school in New York state and the United States, respectively.
+The COM offers professional and graduate degrees, including the Master of Public Health (MPH) and Doctor of Medicine (MD).
 In addition, in conjunction with the College of Graduate Studies, the COM grants joint degrees including MD/MBA, MD/PhD and MD/MPH.